LAX - Arrival Query

 - 45 HMSHost offers the 'Gourmet Street Truck' in Terminal 4, offering L.A's best of diverse cousine with Mexican flavors.

-Airlines in Terminals 1 - 8.
+Airlines currently assigned to Terminals 1 - 8.

 - T1 is exclusively for Southwest

 - T2 is for Aeromexico, Aer Lingus, Air Canada, Avianca, Hainan, Hawaiian, Interjet, Qatar, Sun Country, Thomas Cook, Virgin Atlantic, Volaris, WestJet and X Airways France.
+NOTE: